-Incarceration can be traumatic-this includes conditions of confinement and what a person experiences while incarcerated-and can affect the mental health of individuals even after their release.
+Incarceration is traumatic and can affect the mental health of individuals even after their release.
 Many of the men and women who participated in the group discussions described having mental health issues that predated their period of incarceration.
 They also made clear, though, that the experience of incarceration itself was traumatic.
 The internalization of being in such an institution was described by one participant as follows: